 Additionally, these cars may have emergency lights hidden in the grille or under the bumper.
 Another telltale sign of an undercover cop is if the car has dark window tinting or if the windows are covered with cardboard or other materials.

 Finally, be on the lookout for cars that are constantly parked in one spot or circling a particular block.
+If you see a car matching this description, it’s likely an undercover cop.

 What are Unmarked Police Cars Used for?